projectriff/cli/docs/riff_handler_delete.md

 Delete one or more handlers by name or all handlers within a namespace.

-HTTP requests previously received by the handler will fail.
-Creating a new handler with the same name will start to receive HTTP requests previously delivered to the deleted handler.
+New HTTP requests addressed to the handler will fail.
+A new handler created with the same name will start to receive new HTTP requests addressed to the same handler.

 ```
 riff handler delete [flags]